 • Haemorrhage – also known as uncontrolled bleeding on the brain

 • Concussion – when the brain hits the wall of the skull

 • Diffuse axonal injury, where the brain is damaged without bleeding

 There are, of course, less severe head injuries and so, rest assured, no matter the scale of your injury, MG Legal’s dedicated personal injury solicitors will ensure your injuries are properly assessed and included in your final award.

 What types of incident cause Head Injuries?

-There is no one major cause of head injuries.
+Life is very complicated, and we all take part in lots of different activities.
+There is no one major way to sustain a personal injury to the head.
 It is simply a fact of life that when incidents occur, head injuries are always possible simply because of the unexpected nature of the incident and that, like any other part of the body, the head is an extremity and so more likely to be thrown around or hit.

 Potential causes of head injury that our personal injury specialists can help you make a claim for personal injury compensation, include:

 • Hitting the interior of the vehicle, such as the steering wheel, or window, as a result

 of a Road Traffic Accident;